 Check out the cheese bread.
 Cheesy, the bread part so perfect that I could hardly wait for our pizza to come out.

 And here’s the pizza.
 I nearly cried when it was brought out.
 It has been at least five years since I’ve had anything that resembled deep-dish pizza.
 I’m going to say the pizza is about an 8″ square, cut into four pieces.
 We waivered when ordering, considered getting two.
 A thin crust pizza of this size wouldn’t have been a meal for my fella, but this was enough for us to share.
 In fact, after having the cheese bread and splitting this pizza, we didn’t have room for the cinnamon breadsticks we had ordered.
 They were super nice and boxed them up for us, insisting we take a cold Faygo soda to go.
 But here I am, days later, wishing I had that second pizza…

 Here’s the scoop on the gluten-free crust and handling of gluten-free orders at Detroit Style Pizza Co.: the owner’s wife has Celiac disease.
 The kitchen is designed so the crust doesn’t come into contact with any surface that could have gluten on it.
 Same with pans, utensils and pizza cutter.
-I asked about this and the kid taking our order looked puzzled when I told him not everyplace that serves gluten-free pizza takes as much care.
+I asked about this and got a puzzled look in return when I told him not everyplace that serves gluten-free pizza takes as much care.
 He said they do it right AND I could even order a pizza and have it shipped to my house.
 The owner was a delight and obviously passionate about making some of the best gluten-free pizza I’ve had.

 Late that evening, we finally had room in our bellies to eat our cinnamon breadsticks.
 Hours later, cold in the box, they were still insanely delicious.
 Sweet, lots of cinnamon, a drizzle of frosting.
 Perfect for a late night indulgence.